pereraniromi1004/DataPreprocessing/README.md

 The preprocessing module provides the StandardScaler utility class, which is a quick and easy way to perform the following operation on an array-like dataset:
 It is possible to disable either centering or scaling by either passing with_mean=False or with_std=False to the constructor of StandardScaler.

+Feature discretization
+A demonstration of feature discretization on synthetic classification datasets.
+Feature discretization decomposes each feature into a set of bins, here equally distributed in width.
+The discrete values are then one-hot encoded, and given to a linear classifier.
+This preprocessing enables a non-linear behavior even though the classifier is linear.

+On this example, the first two rows represent linearly non-separable datasets (moons and concentric circles) while the third is approximately linearly separable.
+On the two linearly non-separable datasets, feature discretization largely increases the performance of linear classifiers.
+On the linearly separable dataset, feature discretization decreases the performance of linear classifiers.
+Two non-linear classifiers are also shown for comparison.